 The critical takeaway is that the levels of defense-in-depth, which are often treated analytically as separate, do not remain truly independent when under stress.
 Shared dependencies, common-cause failures, environmental impacts, operator workload, instrumentation degradation, loss of power, flooding, overheating, and organizational pressures create connections between protection levels that traditional safety models typically keep distinct.
 Once these connections emerge, barriers can fail simultaneously rather than sequentially.

 There are also implications for how we frame probability in safety analyses.
 Traditional safety evaluations devote considerable attention to design basis accidents as representative challenges.
 However, real operating history indicates that classic DBAs may be even less indicative of how accidents are initiated than previously thought.
-The industry has witnessed fewer events resembling the clean scenarios of DBAs and more situations where familiar disturbances combine, leading to unexpected escalation chains.

 This suggests a shift in priority for future reactor safety efforts.
 System-level resilience should receive at least as much focus as component-level qualifications.
 The central question should increasingly be: what mechanisms prevent an otherwise manageable operational upset from leading to additional failures?